hkwu/ghastly/docs/guide.md

 </p>

 ##### Builtin Responses
-Of course, it's a pain to have to define your own response logic for simple things that are absent from the basic response types, so Ghastly provides a set of `CustomResponse` classes to handle some of the more common cases.
+Of course, it's a pain to have to define your own response logic for simple things that are absent from the basic response types, so Ghastly provides a set of `Response` classes to handle some of the more common cases.

 ###### Code Blocks
 You can send a multi-line code block using `CodeResponse`.